ga-chicago/java_for_android_workshop/README.md

   ```
 11. Select **Finish**.
 You'll be greeted with a *Welcome to Android Studio* window!
 12. That's all you have to do to get prepared for our workshop.
 If you run into any problems, please note the step you are currently on as well as what happened.
 Reach out to us and we'll do our best to assist!

+#### Learning Objectives

+After this workshop, students will be able to:
+- Identify their Android version.
+- Use their computer connect to an Android device.
+- Use Android Studio to design an app's user interface.
+- Write code in Java to make the user interface interative.
+- Describe the Java build process.
+- Test their application on an Android device.